rurounigit/hootspot/README.md

 ## Getting Started

-1.  **First-Time Setup: Configure your AI Service Provider** HootSpot allows you to choose between using the cloud-based Google Gemini API or connecting to a local AI model server.
+1.  **First-Time Setup: Configure your AI Service Provider** HootSpot allows you to choose between using a cloud-based API or connecting to a local AI model server.

     *   Click the **HootSpot AI icon** in your Chrome toolbar to open the side panel.
     *   Expand the **"Configuration"** section.
+    *   First, choose your main **Service Provider**: "Cloud" or "Local".

-    ### Option A: Configure with Google Gemini API (Cloud)
+    ### Option A: Configure with a Cloud Provider
+    *   Ensure "Cloud" is selected under "Service Provider".
+    *   Next, choose your desired **API Provider** from the dropdown: Google API or OpenRouter.

+    #### For Google Gemini API:
     *   You'll need a Google Gemini API key.
 You can get one for free from **[Google AI Studio](https://aistudio.google.com/app/apikey)**.
-    *   Ensure "Google API (Cloud)" is selected under "Service Provider".
     *   Paste your API key into the "Google Gemini API Key" input field.
     *   Optionally, select your preferred analysis model from the dropdown.
     *   Click **"Save & Test Configuration"**.
 The extension will validate the key and save your settings.

+    #### For OpenRouter:
+    *   You'll need an OpenRouter API key.
+You can get one from **[OpenRouter.ai](https://openrouter.ai/keys)**.
+    *   Paste your API key into the "OpenRouter API Key" input field.
+    *   use the Search or select your desired analysis model from the list.
+    *   Click **"Save & Test Configuration"**.

     ### Option B: Configure with a Local Provider (LM Studio or Ollama)
     *   In HootSpot's Configuration section, select "Local" under "Service Provider".